Hip-Hop-Xpress/hhx-api/README.md

 # Hip Hop Xpress API :headphones:
-The Hip Hop Xpress API will serve as a connection point between all facets of the Hip Hop Xpress, including its administration, participants, members/students, and all applications.
+The Hip Hop Xpress API will allow simple, efficient data transfer between all facets of the Hip Hop Xpress, including its administration, participants, members/students, and all applications.

 ## Table of Contents
 * [Hip Hop Xpress API](#hip-hop-xpress-api-headphones)